jenkinsci/scm-sqs-plugin/README.md

 ![Jenkins configuration test](doc/images/plugin-queue-configuration-success.png)

 ###Create an SNS topic on AWS

+**Note:** The SNS topic must be created in the same region as your CodeCommit repository.
+At the time of writing CodeCommit is only available in the **US East (N. Virginia)** region.
+This means the SNS topic must also be created in the US East region.

 1. Go to `Services > Mobile Services > SNS`
 2. Go to `Topics`